Hopp til hovedinnhold

 "isString": false

-Each output is a single CDF datapoint mapped to a time series in CDF.
-If the time series does not exist, it will be created.
+Each output is a single CDF data point mapped to a CDF time series.
+If the time series doesn't exist, it will be created.

-• timestamp - The timestamp of the datapoint, given as a millisecond Unix timestamp.
+• timestamp: The timestamp of the data point is given as a millisecond Unix timestamp.

 Events

 Each output is a single CDF event.
-If the provided event has an external ID, and it already exists, then the old event will be updated.
+The old event will be updated if the provided event already exists and has an external ID.
 Null fields will be ignored when updating events.
 This is almost identical to the "Create event" payload to the CDF API.
 See the API docs on events for details.

-Each output is a single Raw row, which will be ingested directly into CDF Raw.
-The extractor may skip ingesting raw rows that have not been changed since they were last seen.
+Each output is a single raw row, which will be ingested directly into CDF RAW.
+The extractor may skip ingesting raw rows that haven't changed since they were last seen.

 Time series